 During my previous selling career at an enterprise sales compensation management company, I was repeatedly forced to walk away from sales opportunities because mid-market companies simply could not afford the cost of an enterprise sales compensation management solution: large up-front software license fees, maintenance, hardware, and unpredictable implementation schedules.

+That’s why I started Xactly Corporation, the leader in on-demand sales compensation management.
+Xactly is representative of a new breed of software companies who have chosen to pursue a 100% pure play, on-demand solution.
 The biggest advantage of on-demand software might not be measured in terms of cost, but in terms of productivity.
 Enterprise systems are not only expensive, but they can take months – or even years – to install.
 That's simply not acceptable to today’s dynamic businesses that demand immediate results when they buy new software.

 In contrast, on-demand software can usually be installed in a matter of days or weeks.
 That translates into less wasted time and energy - and the ability to focus on what really matters: customer satisfaction.
 To be clear, I’m not signaling the death knell of enterprise software anytime soon.

 There will always be a place for enterprise software, but its primary customers will be large corporations that can afford to invest millions of dollars to deploy their systems.
 For mid-market companies that want the advantages of an enterprise system without needlessly sacrificing cash or productivity, the future is clearly on-demand.